Lilou0221/How-to-port-character-model-to-COM3D2/5 Rigging clothes.md

 To rig any skirt:
 + Unhide Rigged skirt collection, and move your model to that collection
 + Pick one of 3 skirt bodies that are similar in size to your model provided inside Zoobot workflow.blend.
 Those are names “small skirt body”, “medium skirt body”, and “big skirt body”.
-I will pick “medium skirt body” for example
+I will use “medium skirt body” for example
 + split any pants, stock, or shoes from your model, and save them somewhere.
 You will have to rig them later
 + sculpt your model to fit “medium skirt body”.
 The skirt area doesn’t need to be perfectly aligned
 + transfer weight paint and shape key
 + Parent your model to “COM body armature”, so you can switch your model to squat pose.
-Parent your model to “COM body”, not “medium skirt body’s armature”.
+Again, Parent your model to “COM body armature”, not “medium skirt body’s armature”.
 + After successful switch your model to squat pose.
-You can parent your model to “medium skirt body’s armature”.
+You can parent your model to “medium skirt body’s armature” now.
 Remember to force apply any modifier on your model before export.

 [rig medium skirt example](https://www.youtube.com/watch?v=62k9seQdARA&ab_channel=TomCAT-Characters%2CArtandTutorials)